ilight1542/WideVariant/readme_files/readme_snake_rules.md

 A Snakemake rule is a step of the pipeline that can be executed, depending on what the desired outputs of the pipeline are.

-This page includes some additional context about the Snakemake rules defined in `Snakefile.py`, beyond what is already available in the comments.
+This page includes some additional context about the Snakemake rules defined in `Snakefile`, beyond what is already available in the comments.
 If applicable, links to external documentation for bioinformatics tools are included in the rule descriptions.

 ## Rule graph